 The layout of the sheets are similar to a micromodel card, and the tabs of the parts are also lacking.

 When you scale the model down a little, you have something that really matches a Micromodel.

-Micromodels also published the Tower of London, but the Heritage Models model has a completely new design.
+The Tower of London was also published by Micromodels, but the Heritage Models model has a completely new design.